 Allergy shots are a series of injections that help control your allergy symptoms.
 They are not a medication, but rather a vaccine that contains the natural allergens that are triggering your symptoms.
 Over time, and as the dosage is increased, the patient will gradually develop a stronger tolerance for his or her allergic triggers.
 Symptoms can be decreased, minimized or even eliminated.
 In the beginning, immunotherapy patients will typically have one or two injections per week for three months during buildup to maintenance dose.
 Injections are then spaced out and completed within a three to five year period.
 By this time, most patients are able to discontinue their allergy immunotherapy injections and maintain their tolerance.

 Allergy drops (Sublingual immunotherapy or SLIT), is a desensitization treatment in which patients’ self-administer allergen drops under their tongue on a daily basis.
 Although not as effective as allergy shots, medical research done both in Europe and the United States has found that SLIT therapy is quite safe and effective at building a patient’s tolerance to allergic triggers and ultimately improving symptoms.
 SLIT may be an option for certain types of allergy patients, but SLIT is not yet approved by the FDA.
 Therefore at this time, insurance companies are not reimbursing for this form of immunotherapy.

-Allergy Tablets are another form of oral immunotherapy and have recently been approved by the FDA for use in the United States.
+Allergy tablets are another form of oral immunotherapy and have recently been approved by the FDA for use in the United States.
 These fast-dissolving tablets are placed under the tongue and work to help the body build tolerance to allergens through consistent exposure.
-The tablets only contain one type of allergen and are indicated for peopel with allergies to grass or ragweed.
+The tablets only contain one type of allergen and are indicated for people with allergies to grass, ragweed and dust mites.